eclipse-sumo/sumo/docs/web/docs/Networks/SUMO_Road_Networks.md

   index differs from the **junction index** because the latter is no longer unique.
 The TLS Index may be [configured with a *.con.xml* file](../Networks/PlainXML.md#controlled_connections).
-  Custom indices may be used to create signal groups (multple connections that always have the same state and share the same index) and thus simplify the *state* definiton for the traffic light phases.
+  Custom indices may be used to create signal groups (multiple connections that always have the same state and share the same index) and thus simplify the *state* definition for the traffic light phases.

 ### Roundabouts